-No, although a variety of common terms are found in most emissions reduction purchase agreements and similar agreements used to facilitate such transactions.
+There are no standard agreements on GHG emissions trading in the United States, although a variety of common terms are found in most emissions reduction purchase agreements and similar agreements used to facilitate such transactions.
 As a result, many transactions are conducted through similar Emissions Reduction Purchase Agreements.
 Increasingly, large companies are developing their own procurement criteria and contracts for carbon assets.